 With the ending of the COVID-19 public health emergency and the Medicaid continuous coverage requirement1, the state resumed required annual eligibility renewals in April 2023.
-Before the resumption began, the state worked to increase member awareness by using a multitiered outreach approach, including engaging community leaders, creating a media campaign, and direct member targeting.
+Before this resumption began, the state worked to increase member awareness of the renewal process by implementing a multitiered outreach approach, including engaging community leaders, creating a media campaign, and direct member targeting.
 The process of renewing TennCare coverage is available through multiple access points and modalities, with coverage able to be renewed online; by phone, mail, or fax; or in person at any local Department of Human Services county office.